sellerlabs/welcome/README.md

 Developer setup: Buz Dale (buz.dale@sellerlabs.com / @Buz)

-(All three of them are available on Slack as well!)
+(All four of them are available on Slack as well!)